kikokonik/assignment-gis/documentation.md

 This is it in action:

+Screenshot of facilities search
-![Screenshot of facilities search](screenshot-search.png)
+![Screenshot of facilities search](screenshot-search.png) Screenshot of intersections area
-![Screenshot of intersections area](screenshot-area.png)
+![Screenshot of intersections area](screenshot-area.png) Screenshot of intersections area in urban area
 ![Screenshot of intersections area in urban area](screenshot-area-urban_area.png)

 The application has 2 separate parts, the client which is a [frontend web application](#frontend) using mapbox API and mapbox.js and the [backend application](#backend) written in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) and [ASP.net](https://www.asp.net), backed by PostGIS.
 The frontend application communicates with backend using a [REST API](#api).